maxrosenb/TuneWalrus/README.md

 ## Commands

-- `Play <song title>`
+- `Play <song title>` or `Play <youtube url>`

-  - Searches the song title on youtube and adds the first result to the queue
+  - Searches the song title on youtube and adds the first result to the queue, or if you pass a youtube url will just use that video
+  - Examples: `play Hey Ya` or `play https://www.youtube.com/watch?v=iGx5a1ifSDs`
 - `Skip`
   - Skips Song
 - `Stop`
   - Stops play and deletes queue
+- `emptyqueue`
+  - Empties queue
+- `assertdominance <song title>` or `assertdominance <youtube url>`
+  - Skips current song and immediately plays this one

 ## Installation